PennyLaneAI/qml/datasets_qchem.rst

 * **Organic molecules:** CH\ :sub:`4`, C\ :sub:`2`\ H\ :sub:`2`, C\ :sub:`2`\ H\ :sub:`4`, C\ :sub:`2`\ H\ :sub:`6`.

-For H\ :sub:`2` and HeH\ :sup:`+`, data is provided for the minimal basis-set `STO-3G`, the split-valence double-zeta basis set `6-31G`, and the correlation-consistent polarized valence-only basis set `CC-PVDZ`.
+For H\ :sub:`2` and HeH\ :sup:`+`, data is provided for the minimal basis-set `STO-3G`, the split-valence double-zeta basis set `6-31G`, and the correlation-consistent polarized valence double zeta basis set `CC-PVDZ`.
 For He\ :sub:`2` and H\ :sub:`3`\ :sup:`+`, data is provided for two basis sets: `STO-3G` and `6-31G`.
 For the remaining molecules, data is only available for the minimal basis set, `STO-3G`.
-The geometries for each molecule are defined by the bond lengths between the atoms.
-The available bond lengths for a molecule are defined by the ranges given in the table below.
+The molecular geometries are defined by bond lengths and bond angles.
+For each molecule, the available bond lengths and bond lengths are given in the table below.
 These are written as `[minimum bond length, maximum bond length, number of bond lengths]` and contain `number of bond lengths` equispaced values in the given range.
 In addition to these, we also include the data for the optimal ground-state geometry of each molecule.
 For the molecules that require between 24 and 30 qubits, we consider only the optimal ground-state geometries and do not provide VQE or sampling data.